 Sophia Lorenzi · Founder + Director

 It all started with gelato.
 My first job at 15 was scooping gelato at the local mall, and I’ve been hooked on delivering people joy through food ever since.
-For over a decade, I’ve worked too many jobs in food and hospitality, from steaming milk as a barista to teaching kids how to cook.
+For over 15 years, I’ve worked too many jobs in food and hospitality, from steaming milk as a barista to teaching kids how to cook.
 I also wrote about Bay Area food trends for publications including 7x7 Magazine, Eater SF, and Flaunt.
-And because I just couldn’t get enough food from cooking it and writing about it, I began leading food tours in SF with Edible Excursions, so I could talk to even more people about food.
-The cooking, the writing, and the talking (not to mention all the eating) eventually led me into consulting, producing events and designing custom culinary itineraries for tech companies and luxury travel agencies, and non-profits.
+And because I just couldn’t get enough food from cooking it and writing about it, I led food tours in SF with Edible Excursions for several years, so I could talk to even more people about food.
+The cooking, the writing, and the talking (not to mention all the eating) eventually led me into consulting, producing events and designing custom culinary itineraries for tech companies, luxury travel agencies, and non-profits.
 Fun fact: one summer I created and produced over 90 cooking classes for kids in 9 weeks of summer camp.

 Currently, I serve as an advisor to the The Cooking Project, a non-profit that teaches at-risk youth fundamental cooking skills.
 I also create monthly events as the Events Director for The Proof Collective, a Bay Area-based community of women who live, love and work in food.

 Somewhere between processing rabbits in Crete and slurping hột vịt lộn in Saigon, I realized the two things I like most are: 1) bringing people together around food and 2) collaborating with passionate food people to make that happen.
 This is why I started HØSTE.

 Michael de la Torre · Head Chef SF, Dining Experiences